CPSecLab/Soundofinterference/README.md

-# aquasonic
+# Sound Of Interference
-Website for the AquaSonic paper.
+Website for the Sound of Interference paper.